Sarika922/bec-513-coding-assignment/README.md

 ENST00000229416.10,ENST00000504353.1,ENST00000504525.1,ENST00000505197.1,ENST00000505294.5,ENST00000509541.5,ENST00000510837.5,ENST00000513939.6,ENST00000514004.5,ENST00000514373.3,ENST00000514933.2,ENST00000515580.1,ENST00000616923.5,ENST00000643939.1,ENST00000650454.1	ENSG00000001084.12	2290.61	2191.61	690.00	7.97	10.94	690.00	0.00	8.53	11.99	6.82069	10.1848	0.0676588	9.58672	14.3148	0.067699
 ```

+2<sup>nd</sup> contains your patterns of interest.
+But, your final code should not depend on the column position of your pattern in the file.
+Of course, you are free to use `stdin` and other linux commands to mend it to your way.
+You have to think how to keep your code general so that when you are working in different scenario, you don't have to make changes in the code.

 # Q2: